ChaseYaoCong/main/docs/DeveloperGuide.md

 Use case ends.

 2c.
 User specifies a start date and end date
 > 2c1.
 User specifies an invalid date format for either start or end date.
 Application shows an error message.
 Use case ends.

 2d.
 User specifies a single date
 > 2d1.
 User specifies invalid date format.
 Application shows an error message.
 Use case ends.

 2e.
 User did not follow command syntax
-> 2e1. .Application shows an error message.
+> 2e1.
+Application shows an error message.
 Use case ends.

 <!-- @@author -->